Time zones for teams.

 Tell us where you are

-Your address auto-detects your timezone and your default working hours.
+Your address auto-detects your time zone and your default working hours.

 - 03